mykhani/BeagleboneGreen-RoadTest/README.md

 ![Grove I2C Hub](images/grove_i2c_hub.jpeg)

-#### Using the Grove base cape in Linux
+### 4.2 Using the Grove base cape in Linux
-Admittedly it has been a while since I have worked with Beaglebone.
-The last time I worked with Beaglebone Black, it was running Linux kernel version 3.8 and had a Capemanager mechanism to load the device tree overlays to enable and configure capes.
-The kernel version on Beaglebone Green is 4.9, and a lot has changed regarding how capes are handled.
+#### 4.2.1 The deprecated Capemanager interface

-I was expecting the same Beaglebone Capemanager interface to load the device tree overlay for the Grove base cape.
+As mentioned earlier, I was expecting the same Beaglebone Capemanager interface to load the device tree overlay for the Grove base cape.
 I tried dumping the contents of the Grove base cape EEPROM to find the part number and revision, which is supposed to load the correct device tree overlay fragment (dtbo) for the Grove base cape.

 ```bash
 debian@beaglebone:~$ sudo cat /sys/bus/i2c/devices/2-0054/eeprom | hexdump -C